Policy Builder user guide

 To ensure optimal recommendations, the inventory should have a minimum available item count.
 If a policy’s settings restrict available inventory below the desired threshold, a warning will be shown.
 In the earlier example, a warning icon is shown in the inventory count column and a red screen is rendered over the policy row because it has only two items in recommendable inventory.

-To address this issue, a user could add more categories, lengthen the lookback setting, add a backfill setting or remove a custom filter.
+To address this issue, a user could add more categories, lengthen the lookback setting, add a backfill setting or remove a custom filter limited inventory.

 Create new policy